UGT Nomenclature Committee

 Submitting UGT Sequences for Naming by the Committee

 Researchers are strongly encouraged to submit deduced amino acid sequences of novel UGTs for naming by the nomenclature committee prior to publication.
-Instructions on submitting your sequences for naming can be found here.
+Instructions on submitting your sequences for naming are given here.

 Novel sequences should be deposited in Genbank (or other database) either prior to, or soon after UGT name assignment.

 We will also assign official names to UGT genes that are already publicly available to assist in comparative analysis of novel genes.
 It is the submitter's responsibility to inform Genbank of the newly assigned UGT name for either novel or publicly available sequences.

 A UGT nomenclature subcommittee also reviews and approves names for the reference and variant human UGT alleles that are submitted by researchers using the "star" allele system.
 This information is maintained on the human UGT allele website at Laval University in Quebec, Canada.
 Please contact Dr Guillemette for more information.
 At present we do not name UGT variant alleles from other species.